Welcome to my Website!

 and it does, it does look funny. but, okay, where is it actually /from/?

-Battle For Dream Island is a youtube indie animation series created by the Huang brothers, officially beginning on January 1st, 2010, with the upload of BFDI Episode 1a, "Take the Plunge". as of March 2025, the first episode (well, the part one to the first episode, anyway) sits at around 71 million views on Youtube.
-The show revolves around inanimate objects competing in a series of competitions for a chance to win a prize-- originally a decked-out resort island, the eponymous Dream Island.
+Battle For Dream Island is a youtube indie animation series created by the Michael and Cary Huang.
+It officially began on January 1st, 2010, with the upload of BFDI Episode 1a, "Take the Plunge". as of March 2025, the first episode (well, the part one to the first episode, anyway) sits at around 71 million views on Youtube.
+The show revolves around (in)animate objects competing in a series of competitions for a chance to win a prize-- originally, the eponymous Dream Island.
 The show currently spans five seasons; Battle For Dream Island, Battle For Dream Island Again (BFDIA), Island Dream For Battle (IDFB), Battle For BFDI (BFB), and Battle For Dream Island: The Power Of Two (TPOT or i guess BFDI:TPOT). add dates for seasons later

-i'm sure it also doesn't hurt that, as stated above, the fandom is really three hundred fandoms in a trench coat. you'll never run out of shows to watch, and it's all free and very easily accessible. there's always something new to stumble upon. that alone makes it a great hyperfixation, though i can't help but notice the joy many- and by many i mean I- take in rattling off all the object shows ive watched and scouring the fandom for more. it feels almost like creating and engaging with a collection of trinkets. which is, speaking from personal experience, very appealing to neurodivergents. the collection and the trinkets both.
+i'm sure it also doesn't hurt that, as stated above, the OSC is really three hundred fandoms in a trench coat. you'll never run out of shows to watch, and it's all free and very easily accessible. there's always something new to stumble upon. that alone makes it great hyperfixation material, though i can't help but notice the joy many- and by many i mean I- take in rattling off all the object shows they've (i've) watched and scouring the internwt for more. it feels almost like creating and engaging with a collection of trinkets. which is, speaking from personal experience, very appealing to neurodivergents. the collection and the trinkets both

 off the top of my head: